 When Microsoft first announced its reboot of the Flight Simulator franchise, I was confused.
 Scenery limited to the islands of Hawaii, planes coming via paid DLC only, and the dreaded Games for Windows Live on top of all of that.
-While Microsoft seemed to take much of what was great about previous iterations like Flight Simulator X and wall it off with microtransactions and a closed ecosystem to mods and addons, I hunched over my tried and true Flight Simulator 2004, assuring myself Flight was never going to be a […]
+While Microsoft seemed to take much of what was great about previous iterations like Flight… Continue reading Review: Microsoft Flight

 Bang! is a videogame version of the 2002 card game of the same name.
-You take on a spaghetti western-inspired role and strategically play your hand in order to eliminate the other players.
-It is out on multiple platforms, so for the purpose of this review we’ve covered both the iPhone and PC version.
+As ethershock explains, you take on a spaghetti western-inspired role and strategically play your hand in order to eliminate the other players.
+It is out on multiple platforms, so for the purpose of this review we’ve covered both the iPhone and… Continue reading Review: Bang!
+The Videogame

 Assassin’s Creed: Revelations is a follow-up to 2010’s Assassin’s Creed: Brotherhood, itself a follow-up to Assassin’s Creed II, and marks the end of Ezio Auditore da Firenze’s trilogy-within-a-trilogy.
 Does it stay true to the Creed or has age taken its toll on Ezio?
 Warning: This article contains spoilers for previous Assassin’s Creed games.

 I showed The Binding of Isaac to my nine year old brother.
 Only in passing, as some of the content in there, I wouldn’t want him to see.
 He said, “Is it like Zelda?” to which I replied, “Well, sort of.”

 The latest in this time-attack arcade racing franchise, TrackMania 2: Canyon is a smaller package than its predecessors, focusing on one environment compared to the previous game’s seven.
 According to TM2, less is actually more.